diyor28/diyor28/README.md

 At IOTA, we specialize in:

+- Making sure we don't write shit code
+- Making sure even the shit code we deliver works
+- Making it look nice & sexy

+## For nerds
+- Developing user interfaces with Vue, React and Solid.
+- Backend applications with Python, Node.js and Go.
-- Designing and building comprehensive deep learning solutions, including full pipelines and training neural networks using TensorFlow, Keras, and a suite of Python data science libraries such as SciPy, NumPy, and pandas.
+- Training neural networks with TensorFlow, Keras, and a suite of Python data science libraries such as SciPy, NumPy, and pandas.
-- Developing intuitive user interfaces using Vue and React.
-- Crafting robust backend applications with Python, Node.js, and Go.

-Let us help bring your vision to life with our expertise.
-Reach out today to discuss how we can support your project's specific needs.

 **Languages and Tools:**

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code>